| |

 album since when it has increasingly defined

+their trajectory.
 Structurally too, the band has changed.
 They’ve always been based around

 the core membership of Dave and Edie White (aka